guy94/markiFy/README.md

 ## The project is devided to 3 parts:
 1. Server side implemented with Node.js devided to layers: service - domain - data.
-2. RESTful API located at dist folder (api.yml), along with a file (foldersScanned.txt) of all scanned folders full-names (to avoid double scanning).
+2. RESTful API located at dist folder (api.yml).
 3. Client side implemented with Vue.js.

 ## Follow the next steps in order to run the project: